andyatkinson/blog/_posts/2008-06-24-edward-tufte-presenting-data-and-information-minneapolis-2008.md

 Edward Tufte is a statistician and considered an expert on presenting data visually.
 Tufte was highly recommended, so I decided to attend his 1-day course in Minneapolis.
 Part of the event cost included four of Tufte's books as hardcovers.

-Tufte presented to a room of hundreds the the day I attended, and there was another day scheduled with hundreds more!
+Tufte presented to a room of hundreds the day I attended, and there was another day scheduled with hundreds more!
 I enjoyed the course and met him briefly at the end to get a book autographed.

 My notes: